 Simple when you know how 😉

-Use this knowledge in conjunction with THT weight training to fuel maximum muscle growth.
+Use this knowledge in conjunction with my free THT weight training program to fuel maximum muscle growth.
 Grab your copy of THT by entering your details below and I promise you’ll build more muscle faster than anything else you’ve ever tried.
-Tens of thousands of others already have, like these guys.
+Tens of thousands of others already have – like these guys.

 If, however, your goal is to burn fat while fueling muscle growth at the same time, ‘Total Six Pack Abs‘ reveals the full diet and workout routine that’ll get you RIPPED in the shortest amount of time possible!